DomenicoGiordano/hepix-forum.github.io/benchmarking.md

 **Accounting**: For instructions on how to report HS23 and or HS06 in the Accounting system, please refer to the [dedicated page](/benchmarking/accounting_migration.html).

 **Support Unit**:
-If assistance is needed, the support unit of HEPscore can be reached via GGUS tickets.
-In that case the Responsible unit to be selected is Benchmarking.
+If assistance is needed, the support unit of HEPscore can be reached via [GGUS tickets](https://ggus.eu/?mode=ticket_submit).
+In that case the *Type of Issue* and the *Support Unit* to be selected is Benchmarking, as in the screenshot here:

 ![image-title-here](/benchmarking/GGUS-Form.png){:class="img-responsive" : width="250"}

 #### Tables of HS23 results